Jump to:

 ~190km, roads

-The medium tank M4 was based on the medium tank M3, and the Sherman shared many components with the Lee.
-The M4 utilized the M3's suspension, lower hull, and power train.
+The medium tank M4 shared many components with the interim medium tank M3, including the suspension, lower hull, and power train.

 Known to the British as Sherman II, the M4A1's cast upper hull gave it distinctive rounded edges.
 This makes it the easiest of Sherman tanks to identify.
 Other identifying features of M4A1, which it shares with M4, are the rear of the tank and engine access panels.
 There are twin engine access doors in the rear hull and air cleaners at the top corners of these doors.
 M4A1 had twin square muffler tailpipes at the top of the rear hull above the air cleaners, a steel-covered air intake behind the turret, and solid engine access doors in the rear deck behind the turret.

 Early Shermans--cast and welded hull--were built with twin fixed .30cal M1919A4 machine guns in the hull which were operated by the driver.
 These could be locked at any elevation between +8° and -6°.
 The driver's machine guns were eliminated on March 6, 1942.
 Also seen on early tanks were spoked idler and road wheels, three-piece differential and final drive housing, two fuel shutoff valves on the rear deck, removable headlights, vision slots for the drivers in the glacis plate, and the siren was placed on the left front fender or under a bracket just offset to the left of the glacis centerline.
-On tanks with dry ammunition stowage, one-inch thick applique armor was welded over the sponson ammunition racks and to the turret on the right of the gun mount where interior armor had been ground away to make room for the gunner's controls.
 Heavy-duty suspension bogies, with the return roller on the rear of the bogie instead of on top like earlier bogies, were introduced by summer 1942.
 The new bogies had 8" (20cm) diameter springs, 1" (2.5cm) larger than the springs of the earlier type.
-Originally, there was only one turret hatch (the commander's) in the 75mm gun turret, but a small oval hatch was introduced for the loader in December 1943.
-Retrofit kits were developed for tanks built before the loader's hatch was designed.
+Originally, there was only one turret hatch (the commander's) in the 75mm gun turret, but a small oval hatch for the loader was introduced in production in October 1943, and retrofit kits were developed for tanks built before the loader's hatch was designed.
+The .50cal machine gun mount on the commander's split hatch had two positions: placed forward it could elevate from -25° to +56°, while in the rear position it could elevate from +36° to +80°.
 A cupola for the tank commander later replaced his circular split hatch.
 The main gun in the first M4A1s built was the 75mm M2, which was shorter than the M3 and needed double counterweights on the end of the barrel to be compatible with the tank's gyrostabilizer.
+After some battle experience with tanks with dry ammunition stowage, 1"- (2.5cm-) thick applique armor was welded over the sponson ammunition racks and to the turret on the right of the gun mount where interior armor had been ground away to make room for the gunner's controls.
+Inside, ammunition was no longer attached to the turret basket wall, and the ammunition racks were surrounded by .25"- (.64cm-) thick armor plating.

 M4A2: General